Dalia (singer)

 Dalia (Arabic :داليا) is an Egyptian singer born in Al Mansoura, Egypt.

-After being discovered by Egyptian songwriter Jamal Salameh, she sang as guest on several songs on Hameed Al-Shaeri's 1994 album, Hodoa Moaqat, which helped launch her solo career.
+After being discovered by Egyptian songwriter Jamal Salameh, she sang as a guest on several songs on Hameed Al-Shaeri's 1994 album, Hodoa Moaqat, which helped launch her solo career.

 Singles with Al-Shaeri, Ehab Tawfeeq, and Kuwaiti actor and singer Ahmad Johar followed.
 Dalia sang in the Egyptian musical El-Qods Ha Tergaa Lena.
 Her first album in 1998 was well received, but a second album in 1999 failed to mark the move to a solo career.